dchproject/My-Dictionary-Framework/README.md

 ## License

-- MyDictionaryFramework is licensed under the MIT License, please see the [LICENSE](LICENSE) file.
+- My-Dictionary-Framework is licensed under the MIT License, please see the [LICENSE](LICENSE) file.